 Sapa will always be beautiful

 Despite a decade of development and hasty tourist infrastructure, Sapa is still one of the most beautiful places in Vietnam.
 There may be a giant cable car etched across mighty Mount Fansipan, and hotels cropping up (even in tiny villages), but the core of the Sapa Valley—its craggy mountains and vibrant green hue—cannot be changed.
-If you can look past the modernisation, the neon lights, and the crowds of other tourists, the beauty of Sapa will reward you.
+If you can look past the modernization, the neon lights and the crowds of other tourists, the beauty of Sapa will reward you.

 In fact, over the last few years, the tourism industry and local entrepreneurs have begun to take on a more sustainable view of tourism development.
 New boutique hotels are more often than not keeping with traditional design.